-Every spring the Campus Council on Diversity celebrates diversity in its many forms throughout the IU Northwest campus.
+Every spring the Campus Diversity Advisory Council celebrates diversity in its many forms throughout the IU Northwest campus.
 This celebration highlights individuals, organizations, and groups, on campus or off campus, which exemplify the purpose of the IU Northwest diversity mission.

 There are three categories of awards available.
 They are:

 - Diversity Friend: an individual who contributes creative or unique ideas to support diversity, or is otherwise engaged in supporting diversity programming on campus or in the community.

 - Diversity Advocate: a person who serves as a spokesperson or change agent for a particular dimension of diversity raising awareness of issues of concern or interest.

 - Diversity Champion: an individual who has demonstrated leadership in diversity related work; acquired and disseminated resources to support diversity related efforts, or developed an innovative program or project related to diversity and inclusion.